vishnuv4/cashflow/README.md

 ## Requirements

 Uses Python and matplotlib.
 It was developed and tested on Python 3.10 but lower/higher versions might work too.

 Ensure your terminal can pick up python by running ```python --version``` in a terminal window and ensuring you get some output.
+If it doesn't recognize the command, install python from here: [https://www.python.org/downloads/release/python-3100/]

 Note: this was developed on Windows so if you're using a Mac it may or may not be a bit janky.
 It should work just the same, but I haven't tested it.